-NOTE: IF YOU DO NOT INTEND TO BID, PLEAS SE RETURN THIS FORM ONLY TO:
+NOTE: IF YOU DO NOT INTEND TO BID, PLEASE RETURN THIS FORM ONLY TO:

 Lansing School District 519 W KALAMAZOO ST LANSING, MI 48933 BID NO: #

 PHONE: 517-755-3030 FAX: 517-755-3019

-We, the undersigned, have declined to bid on the reasons: above noted bid for the following
+We, the undersigned, have declined to bid on the above noted bid for the following reasons:

-Insufficient time to respond to the invitatio n to Bid.
+- Insufficient time to respond to the invitation to Bid.

-Request for Proposal I unclear.
+- Request for Proposal I unclear.

-Do not offer this product or service.
+- Do not offer this product or service.

-Our schedule will not permit us to perform l.
+- Our schedule will not permit us to perform.

-Unable to meet the specifications
+- Unable to meet the specifications

-Specifications are unclear (Please explain n below)
+- Specifications are unclear (Please explain below)

-Remove us from your Bidder Mailing List
+- Remove us from your Bidder Mailing List

-Other (Please specify below)
+- Other (Please specify below)

 REMARKS:

-Company Name:
+Company Name: Signature: Date: Telephone:Fax:

-Date: Fax: